How does cricket scoring work?

 Strike Rate: Measuring Scoring Speed

-Strike rate shows how quickly a batter scores, calculated as (runs scored รท balls faced) ร 100.
-A strike rate of 100 means scoring one run per ball faced.
-This metric helps teams balance aggressive scoring with preserving wickets.
+Strike rate is how fast a batter scores — (runs ÷ balls faced) × 100.
+A strike rate of 100 means one run per ball.
+It's the number teams watch to balance aggression against the risk of losing a wicket.

 Real-World Scoring Examples